siegeai/siegelistener/README.md

 # Welcome to Siege

 ## Overview
-Siege is a powerful tool designed to generate API documentation and insights directly from network traffic, specifically tailored for high performance engineering teams.
-By running this listener alongside your server, you gain the ability to infer API schemas and track essential API-level metrics without compromising data privacy or security.
+Siege is a powerful tool designed to generate API documentation and insights directly from network traffic, specifically tailored for high performing engineering teams.
+By running this listener alongside your server or container, you gain the ability to infer API schemas and track essential API-level metrics without compromising data privacy or security.

 ## Key Features:
 - API Schema Inference: Automatically deduce the structure of your API traffic.